Awaara: China

 The film's 1978 re-release was a greater commercial success in China.
 Following its re-release, the film went on to sell a total of more than 100 million tickets, and was the second highest-grossing Indian film in China behind only Nasir Hussain's Caravan (1971).

 Legacy

 The song "Awaara Hoon" and actor Raj Kapoor were widely known across China and the Soviet Union.
 The film's success in both the Soviet Union and China has been attributed to the socialist themes expressed in the film.

 The film Awaara and the song "Awaara Hoon" are believed to have been among Chairman Mao's favourite films and songs, respectively.
 Awaara was referenced in the 2000 Chinese film Platform.

+In 2023, Time Out ranked it #20 on its list of the "100 Best Bollywood Movies."

 Remakes

 Due to the film's remarkable success with Turkish audiences, Awaara was remade in Turkey a total of eight times.
-The first and most prominent Turkish film remake was Avare (1964) starring actor Sadri Alışık and actress Ajda Pekkan.
+The first and most prominent Turkish film remake was Avare (1964) starring actor Sadri Alışık and actress Ajda Pekkan, another Turkish remake was Benim Gibi Sevenler (1977) by Temel Gürsu.

 There was also an Iranian film remake, called The Wheel of the Universe (1967).
 However, this version may have been a remake of the Turkish remake Avare, rather than a direct remake of the original Awaara.